Absent Voter Ballot Information

 Why do I have to apply for an absentee ballot each election?

-Whether voting in person on Election Day or voting by absentee allot, every voter must complete an application each election.
+Whether voting in person on Election Day or voting by absentee ballot, every voter must complete an application each election, unless you have already signed up for the permanent absent voter ballot list.

 Absentee ballot applications are used to ensure that the voter requesting a ballot by mail is who they say they are.
 The application requires personal information and the voter's signature.
 The signature is verified using your voter registration data in the State of Michigan's Qualified Voter File.